jessepav/lacygoill-wiki-backup/man/man.md

 Use double-quotes to surround it.

 ###
-## What's the name of the request which starts every manpage?
+## What's the name of the request which starts every man page?

     .TH